Ronald Lynsdale Pereira: Post-Independence

 On 18 April 1962, Pereira was appointed commander of the 14th frigate squadron and commanding officer (CO) of the Blackwood-class Anti-submarine frigate INS Kuthar (F146).
 Apart from Kuthar, the squadron consisted of INS Kirpan (F144) and INS Khukri (F149).
 Pereira was considered by the then Flag Officer Commanding Indian Fleet (FOCIF) Rear Admiral Adhar Kumar Chatterji as the best all round CO in the Indian Fleet and considered him suitable for higher sea-going commands.
 In June 1963, Pereira was posted to Bombay as the drafting commander, tasked with the planning of expanding manpower requirements for operational and administrative efficiency of the navy.
 After an eighteen-month stint at Bombay, he was appointed director of weapon policy & tactics (DWPT) at Naval HQ in December 1964, with the acting rank of captain.
 He served in this appointment during the Indo-Pakistani War of 1965, although the navy had little role to play in the war.
 As director DWPT, he was responsible for implementing the major work-up system in the navy.
 He was promoted substantive captain on 30 June 1966.

 Pereira was appointed commanding officer of the erstwhile flagship, INS Delhi in March 1967.
 Under him, the Delhi won the Naval Regatta championship in 1967.
 Chatterji, by now CNS, praised Pereira as a born leader.
 After a year and a half as CO Delhi, he was appointed naval officer-in-charge (NOIC) Bombay, in December 1968.
-As NOIC, he was responsible for organising the Presidential Fleet Review (PFR) in 1969.
+As NOIC, he was responsible for organising the President's fleet review (PFR) in 1969.
 57 ships participated in the PFR led by the flagship aircraft carrier INS Vikrant, and impressed the president V.V.
 Giri and the event was a success.
 For planning and organising the PFR, Pereira was awarded the Ati Vishisht Seva Medal on 26 January 1971.